p1r473/lite-apps/README.md

 - `pull_to_refresh`: Whether swiping down in the Lite App should refresh the page.
 Boolean, `true` \| `false`
 - `text_zoom`: A percentage number between `0` to `200`, in steps of `20`.
 The default is `100`.
 - `user_agent`: `"desktop"` reports the user agent of this browser as a desktop user agent, `""` to use the default mobile user agent.

-## Localization

-A single Lite App can include different names for each item (app name, bookmarks, etc.) in multiple languages.
-On installation, the correct strings will be loaded and used in Hermit, based on the userâ€™s device language.
-If no strings are available for the userâ€™s language, then strings from the default locale will be used, as specified in the `lang` field in `manifest.json`.

-Hermit Lite Apps use the same JSON format as Chrome Extensions for localization.
-See examples below.

-A string (e.g. `app_name`) can be used in `manifest.json` by referencing it as `__MSG_app_name__`.
-(I.e. prefix a message key with `__MSG_` and suffix with `__` to use its value in the manifest).

-### _locales/en/messages.json

-    {
-      "lite_app_title": {
-        "message": "Lite App",
-        "description": "Name of this Lite App, shown in the Launcher and everywhere else as a title.
-Keep it short."
-      },
-      "top_level": {
-        "message": "Top Level Navigation",
-        "description": "Just what it says.
-Descriptions are for translators to understand the context in which a string is being used."
-      },
-      "another_top_level": {
-        "message": "Another Top Level Navigation",
-        "description": "Just what it says.
-Descriptions are for translators to understand the context in which a string is being used."
-      },
-      "search_example": {
-        "message": "Search Lite App",
-        "description": "Phrase shown as the text hint in the search box at the top of the Lite App" },
-      "share_to_example": {
-        "message": "Share to Lite App",
-        "description": "Phrase shown in the dialog where a user can share text from another app directly to this Lite App" }
-    }

 ## Questions?